CendolFoundation/CendolCoin/README.md

 What is Cendolcoin?
 ----------------

-Cendolcoin is a merge mineable N-factor Scrypt coin, released by the Vertcoin developers
+Cendolcoin is a merge mineable N-factor Scrypt coin, released by the Cendol developers

  - 2 minute block targets
  - 15 trillion (15x 10^12) total coins,